kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 1. Direct Device Mapping with Individual Devices

   *   Each device instance in the slice corresponds directly to a fixed unit of the node allocatable resource.
-  *   The `allocationMultiplier` determines the resource footprint per device instance.
+  *   The `deviceMultiplier` determines the resource footprint per device instance.
-  *   The number of devices allocated to the claim multiplied by `allocationMultiplier` determines the overall node allocatable resource footprint and is recorded in the pod status.
+  *   The number of devices allocated to the claim multiplied by `deviceMultiplier` determines the overall node allocatable resource footprint and is recorded in the pod status.

   ```yaml
     # ResourceSlice